Jing-Yang-Wang/Group_Lab_Team_Group1/README.md

 Login: This process is managed by the left actionsidejpanel on ProfileWorkArea.
 When valid user name and password is entered and the Login button pushed, the application checks the user's profile role and sends the user to that roll's workarea.
 Workareas are in place for Admin, Faculty, Student, and Regisrar roles.

 Logout: The login jpanel is always visible on the lefthand side.
-There is no logout <ADD?>
+There is no logout process other then closing the application or logging in as a different user.

 6. Features Implemented
 - Admin
 - Faculty
-- tudent
+- Student
 - Regisrar

 1. Detail the functionalities implemented for each role.